CSC207-UofT/course-project-spherical-miracle/phase0/progress_report.md

 ## Skeleton Program
 InOut: controller that takes in data from the interface and hands it off to the respective classes to handle

-Schedule.ManageSchedule: Adds and removes new schedules to the database
+Schedule.ScheduleController: Adds and removes new schedules to the database

 ManageUser: Adds and removes new users to the database